 - In 2019, Jane Rubin filed a complaint with the PA Department of Home Health.

-- The Investigator spoke with Home Instead and Grane Hospice of York, PA.
+- The PA Department of Health Surveyor spoke with Home Instead and Grane Hospice of York, PA.

-- Afterwards, the Investigator told Jane that it was a matter for the police.
+- The Surveyor told Jane that it was a matter for the police, and her Supervisor concurred.

 In the days preceding her father's death, Jane, who was in New York City, had spoken with her Dad, his nurse, and with her mother.
 Jane was told by all that there was no need to rush home.
 Jane also phoned York Hospital.
 She was told that her father had a follow-up appointment in April with his Doctor, and there was no indication that death was imminent.